Nepal | India | info | About | Contact

 USD686 for Ram Lal

-USD435 for Sanjaya Tamang
+USD435 for Sanjaya Tamang who is also a new father

-USD434 for Bali
+USD434 for Bali (approx 50,000Rs)

-Mingmar and his November surprise.
+Mingmar and his November surprise

 My position

 I must declare my own position first.
 Project Himalaya is small and unique.
-Unlike most other trekking companies, I don't pay myself a wage, I am not collecting a salary etc while soliciting donations.
+Unlike most other trekking companies, I don't pay myself a wage, I am not collecting a salary while soliciting donations.

 I have always run our treks as a "lifestyle business".
 While living in Nepal (for 25+ years) I could not justify earning many multiples of what we paid our staff and photos sold mostly paid for my camera systems.
 I am now in New Zealand and pay taxes and cannot claim any welfare benefit of any sort, unemployment or covid-19 small business assistance, so no "free" money.
-My position is ok as I have a generous partner and my parents died in the last year.
+My position is ok as I have a generous partner and my parents died in 2019.

 Our India staff